hogles1234/Tethered-Lost-in-Orbit/README.md

 ---

 ## 📂 Project File Structure & Git Submission Guide
+IN SHORT GUYS, GANYAN PO YUNG FILES NA I-AADD NIYO PWEDE RIN KAYO MAG EDIT CODE WITHIN .cs

-When writing your features, **do not write code in raw text files (`.txt`).** All code must be implemented directly in Visual Studio using proper C# files and added to the folder structure below.
+When writing your features, All code must be implemented directly in Visual Studio using proper C# files and added to the folder structure below.
 This keeps our unified namespace compilation working and prevents breaking the `.csproj` file during merges.

 ```text
 📁 TetheredGame